swiftlang/swift-evolution/proposals/0516-borrowing-sequence.md

 - `Iterable` allows conformance by noncopyable and nonescapable types.
 Note that copyable and escapable types can also conform, but the protocol is designed to not require it.
-- The `Element` type is also not required to be copyable or escapable.
+- The `Element` type is also not required to be copyable.
 - There is an `IterableIterator` associated type, and a `makeIterableIterator()` method that returns one.
 These play a similar role to `Iterator` and `makeIterator()` on `Sequence`.